Belimumab (Benlysta)

 Side Effects

 Common side effects of belimumab include fever, diarrhea, nausea, muscle aches, headache, trouble sleeping, and infections, such as colds, bronchitis, and urinary tract infections.
 You may also experience redness, itching, or swelling at the site of your injection.
-Having a foreign object, such as a needle, put into your veins (infusion) can also be a source of infection.

 To know if belimumab is causing side effects, keep track of how long the symptoms last and whether they come back after your next infusion or injection.
 If so, discuss this with your rheumatology provider.